Nashville-Public-Library/bedework-docs/docs/add-events/recurrence.md

    1. Look at the Recurrence section of the form.
 Recurrence pattern will be transformed into natural-ish language.
    1. Go back to the Approval Queue and scroll down to verify the recurrence has added all the correct dates.

+## Remove Any Date Exceptions

+To remove an event that falls on a closed date,

+1. Go to the Approval Queue.
+1. Click on the event title, next to the closed date.
+1. Click on Delete Event in the top-right.
+1. Click Yes: Delete Event to confirm.

 ## Delete All Duplicate Recurrences

 All events entered as recurring events will be condensed into one listing.
 If you have a special themed story time, you must delete the instance from the recurring event, then re-add the special story time as a separate event.